- 70% of the variance in team engagement is determined solely by the manager

 - heavy manager workload due to excessive expectations outside managerial tasks

-To address these concerns, Gallup created a custom index -- the Manager Enablement Index -- to help leaders engage frontline managers.
+To address these concerns, Gallup created a custom index for this organization -- the Manager Enablement Index -- to help leaders engage frontline managers.
 The index is based on decades of Gallup research that includes multiple years of client data and Gallup's Boss to Coach data.
 It comprises five benchmarked questions that Gallup uses to measure frontline managers' needs and challenges related to:

 - job authority and trust from senior leaders